(25 customer reviews)

 About this trip

-Wilderness Medicine Survival CME Skills Course & Whitewater Rafting Adventure
+Wilderness Medicine Skills & Whitewater Rafting CME

 This hands-on Wilderness Medicine Skills Course is one of the most highly regarded field courses in the world, and for good reason!
 Designed for physicians, PAs/NPs, nurses, and medical professionals, it blends practical medical training, wilderness skills, and real adventure in a spectacular outdoor setting.
 Non-medical guests (13+) are welcome, and often love it just as much.